osquery/osquery/docs/wiki/installation/cli-flags.md

 The default behavior is to also write status logs to stderr.
 Set this flag to false to disable writing (copying) status logs to stderr.
 In this case `--verbose` is respected.

-`--host_identifier=hostname`

-Field used to identify the host running osquery: `hostname`, `uuid`, `ephemeral`, `instance`, `specified`.

-DHCP may assign variable hostnames, if this is the case, you may need a consistent logging label.
-Four options are available to you:

-- `uuid` uses the platform (DMTF) host UUID, fetched at process start.
-- `instance` uses an instance-unique UUID generated at process start, persisted in the backing store.
-- `ephemeral` uses an instance-unique UUID generated at process start, not persisted.
-- `specified` uses an ID provided by the `--specified_identifier` flag.

-`--specified_identifier=this.is.the.identifier`

-If `--host_identifier=specified` is set, use this value as the host identifier.

-`--verbose=false`

-Enable verbose informational messages.

-`--thrift_verbose=false`

-Enable thrift global output.

 `--logger_path=/var/log/osquery/`

-Directory path for `ERROR`/`WARN`/`INFO` and query results logging.
+Directory path for `ERROR`/`WARN`/`INFO` and query result logging by the **filesystem** plugin.

 `--logger_mode=420`

-File mode for output log files (provided as a decimal string).
+File mode for output log files by the **filesystem** plugin (provided as an octal string).
 Note that this affects both the query result log and the status logs. **Warning**: If run as root, log files may contain sensitive information!

-`--value_max=512`

-Maximum returned row value size.
+`--logger_rotate=false`

+When enabled, the **filesystem** plugin will rotate logs based on size.
+An example includes `/var/log/osquery/osqueryd.results.log` being rotated to `/var/log/osquery/osqueryd.results.log.1` when the trigger size is reached.
+Files after the first rotation will be Zstandard-compressed and will use the `.zst` file extension.
+A max number of log files will be maintained and logs overflowing this count will be deleted after rotation.

+`--logger_rotate_size=26214400` (25MB)

+A size, specified in bytes, to trigger rotation when enabled with `--logger_rotate`.
+A result or snapshot log will be rotated when it grows past this size.
+The size is checked before each new write to the logfile.

+`--logger_rotate_max_files=25`

+The max number of result and snapshot rotation files.
+The count applies to each individually, meaning by default osquery will maintain 25 results files and 25 snapshot files.
+If a rotation happens after hitting this max, the oldest file will be removed.

 `--logger_syslog_facility`

-Set the syslog facility (number) `0`-`23` for the results log.
+Set the syslog facility (number) `0`-`23` for the results log by the **syslog** plugin.
 When using the **syslog** logger plugin, the default facility is `19` at the `LOG_INFO` level, which does not log to `/var/log/system`.

 `--logger_syslog_prepend_cee`